raspberrypi-guide/raspberrypi-guide.github.io/docs/electronics/image-and-video-recording.md

 comments: true
 ---

-# IMage and video recording with the Raspberry PI
+# Image and video recording with the Raspberry PI
 {: .no_toc }

 The Raspberry Pi is a great tool for controlled and automated image and video recording.
 Below I help you get started!